97-cosmin/Playwright_Projects/README.md

 # Playwright_Projects

 Instructions to Run Tests

-To run the automated tests for this project using Playwright, follow the steps below:.
+To run the automated tests for this project using Playwright, follow the steps below:

 ## 1. Install Node.js and NPM ✅